MartinTschendel/BikeSharing/README.md

 2019-05-13: plotted 'Trip time across different days of the week'

 2019-05-14: plotted trip time of customers and subscribers in box plot "Trip Time (Seconds) between different user types"

+2019-05-16: started to explore ride numbers of different user groups across different days of the week